-Hong Kong style cafeteria-style cooking in Arcadia.
+Hong Kong style cooking in Arcadia.

 I first went into Tasty Garden by mistake…in a way.
 Me and a pal were headed somewhere else, and came in here instead.